Safari Keeps Crashing on Mac? How to Fix

 • Delete all files on the folder.

-Go To Safari Folder Mac
+Go To Safari Folder Mac | troubleshoot safari on mac

-Solution 5:Uninstall Flash Player on Mac
+Solution 6:Uninstall Flash Player on Mac

 Flash player enables us to watch videos and play other interactive content on the web.
 But since now most websites have switched to HTML 5 or other technology, most websites works fine without Flash.
 So it is totally okay to uninstall Flash player on Mac.

-Solution 6: Update Your Mac
+Solution 7: Update Your Mac

 If the Safari crashing problem is caused by a bug or you cannot get the browser working after the above steps, your last resort will be software update.
 Since Safari is included in macOS, there is no way to update Safari separately.